 Typical career destinations of graduates include:

-Graduate employers include: PwC; EY; KPMG; Deloitte; Grant Thornton; BDO; Moore Stephens; Baker Tilly Mooney Moore; Ulster Bank; Bank of Ireland
+Graduate employers include: PwC; EY; KPMG; Deloitte; Grant Thornton; BDO; Moore Stephens; Baker Tilly Mooney Moore; Ulster Bank; Bank of Ireland.

-Jessica, who graduated in 2016, is now an accountant with BDO.
+Jessica, who graduated from the Accounting degree programme in 2016, is now an accountant with BDO.
 She says ‘As one of the first winners of the BDO Prize for Financial Accounting, I was able to gain first-hand experience working in the professional business advisory firm.
 This ultimately helped me to obtain a year-long placement with BDO Paris where I had the opportunity apply what I learned through my studies.
 Now an audit trainee at BDONI, I look back fondly at my time at QUB and I'm grateful for the outstanding teaching and opportunities of practical experience both at home and abroad that were offered’.

 What employers say